mattstratton/speaking/proposals/building_your_personal_brand.md

 In this talk, I'll explain methods on growing your brand, without self-aggrandizing boasts or claims of "thought leadership".
 You will learn how to promote the strengths you already have and strategies for marketing YOU, in a safe and comfortable manner.

-Even if you suffer from imposter syndrome or a fear of bragging, you can learn how to build your brand in an honese, genuine way, and see the results in your own career momentum and influence in your organization and industry.
+Even if you suffer from imposter syndrome or a fear of bragging, you can learn how to build your brand in an honest, genuine way, and see the results in your own career momentum and influence in your organization and industry.